hazem-hosny/2020-09-30-cms-open-data-workshop-for-theorists/README.md

 to GitHub, you must install the software described in the lesson example [setup instructions](https://carpentries.github.io/lesson-example/setup.html#jekyll-setup-for-lesson-development).

+As of 2020/09/08, at least in Ubuntu 18.04, the instructions above get in conflict with the version of ruby in the default repository.
+For this specific OS this works:

+1. Run the ruby installation from the defaul Ubuntu repo:
+`sudo apt-get install ruby ruby-dev build-essential libxml2-dev`
+2. Replace the ruby version from snap:
+`sudo snap install ruby --classic`
+3. Execute the rest of the proposed commands:
+`gem install bundler --user-install`
+`bundle update`

 ## Setting Up a Separate Repository for Learners

 If you are teaching Git,